Somaiah-KJ/display/README.md

-# display
+# Display
-This is just for display
+This is just a display